Charles Vanhoutte

-Charles Vanhoutte (born 16 September 1998) is a Belgian professional footballer who plays as a midfielder for Ligue 1 club Nice and the Belgium national team.
+Charles Vanhoutte (/nl/; born 16 September 1998) is a Belgian professional footballer who plays as a midfielder for Eredivisie club Feyenoord and the Belgium national team.

 Club career

 Vanhoutte progressed through the youth teams of KSC Wielsbeke and Zulte Waregem before finally ending up in the youth academy of Cercle Brugge.
 In July 2018, he was promoted to the first team and signed his first professional contract alongside fellow youth prospect Robbe Decostere.

 On 14 May 2019, caretaker manager José Jeunechamps gave Vanhoutte his debut in the Europa League play-offs loss to Royal Excel Mouscron.
 In the 56th minute, Vanhoutte came onto the pitch to replace Naomichi Ueda.
 In his first season, he made two appearances in the play-offs.

 On 1 September 2019, Vanhoutte was sent on loan to Tubize together with teammate Robbe Decostere on a one-year deal.
 Vanhoutte played regularly, but was unable to prevent the club from suffering relegation to the Belgian Division 2.

 After his loan spell, Vanhoutte became a permanent starter at Cercle Brugge, where he signed a contract extension until June 2023 in December 2020, just like fellow academy players Decostere and Thibo Somers.

 On 22 June 2023, Cercle Brugge announced the sale of Vanhoutte to Union Saint-Gilloise.

-On 1 September 2025, Vanhoutte signed with Ligue 1 side Nice.
+On 1 September 2025, Vanhoutte signed for Ligue 1 side Nice.

+On 19 June 2026, Vanhoutte signed a three-year contract with Eredivisie side Feyenoord.